 "Hold your tongue.
 The dead don't speak.
 Do the dead dare walk the Earth before my eyes?
 Will the undead raise an army, fall in, and advance?
 Will those who would abandon God and embrace the heretical order DARE to presume to meet my gaze!?
 Iscariot will not allow it.
 I will not allow it."

 A member of the Vatican black ops group the Iscariot Organization, Anderson is a Catholic priest trained to efficiently kill vampires.
 He has been genetically engineered to heal from any wound he receives, making him Alucard's equal in combat.
 His weapon of choice is blessed bayonets, which he carries in great quantities, throwing them with unerring accuracy in order to hit his target in as many places as possible.
-Both in and out of battle he is a very compassionate and caring person, whether it is towards the orphans in his charge or his fellow members of Iscariot.
-However he shows no mercy to his opponents, but holds special place in his heart for Alucard (presumably for his challenging nature) and Integra (whose bravery he finds impressive).
+Both in and out of battle, he is a very compassionate and caring person, whether it is towards the orphans in his charge or his fellow members of Iscariot, many of whom he's raised himself.
+However, he shows no mercy to his opponents, but holds a special place in his heart for Alucard (presumably for his challenging nature) and Integra (whose bravery he finds impressive).

 - Arch-Enemy: To Alucard.